- Share this article on Facebook

-Wedbush Morgan Securities analyst William Kidd raised his 2007 boxoffice forecast from $9.98 billion to $10.1 billion, a 6.3% increase compared with last year.
+Wedbush Morgan Securities analyst William Kidd raised his 2007 boxoffice forecast from $9.98 billion to $10.1 billion, which would represent a 6.3% increase compared with last year.

 “With the first two of the May triple attack posting record-breaking results at the boxoffice, we cannot help but become more confident that 2007 will be the best boxoffice year on record,” he said.

-Kidd stopped short of boosting his domestic boxoffice estimates for "Shrek" (above), keeping it at $353 million despite its opening weekend being well above the $86 million he expected.
+Kidd stopped short of boosting his domestic boxoffice estimates for “Shrek the Third” (pictured), keeping it at $353 million, despite its opening weekend being well above the $86 million he expected.
 This means that the analyst is shrinking his domestic boxoffice multiple to just 3.2 times opening weekend from 4.1 previously.

-Such a showing will trickle down to the bottom line at Viacom Inc., whose Paramount Pictures is collecting an 8% distribution fee, Wang said.
-He predicts $45 million-$57 million of upside for Viacom in terms of EBITDA and reiterates his "outperform" rating and $49 target on Viacom shares.
+Such a strong showing will trickle down to the bottom line at Viacom Inc., whose Paramount Pictures is collecting an 8% distribution fee, Wang said.
+He predicts $45 million-$57 million of upside for Viacom in terms of earnings before interest, taxes, depreciation and amortization, and reiterates his “outperform” rating and $49 target on Viacom shares.
+The stock closed down 0.4% on Monday at $42.75.